Longer term ideas

 Every missing persons case is different and every search will be limited by the amount of time, energy, money and other resources that can be dedicated to it.
 Here are some ideas if your loved one is still missing and you are looking for ways to expand the search.

-Stories about missing persons are human interest and can reach millions, or you might prefer to target regional newsletters etc. You can write the story yourself for sites like Mamamia (e.g. Where are you, Dan?), or you can approach magazines that will write the story on your behalf, like ‘that’s life!’.
+Stories about missing persons are human interest and can reach millions, or you might prefer to target regional newsletters or community forums.
+You can write the story yourself for sites like Mamamia (e.g. Where are you, Dan?), or on your own social channels (e.g. Facebook or a LinkedIn article) or you can approach magazines that will write the story on your behalf.

 Print and digital materials